Bandar Seri Begawan: Land

 The capital is accessible by bus from Bandar Seri Begawan to the western regions of the country via road.
 Connectivity to the exclave of Temburong is provided by the Sultan Haji Omar Ali Saifuddien Bridge, which opened in 2020—before its construction, travellers had to pass through Sarawak, Malaysia, via the town of Limbang.
 Additionally, Edinburgh Bridge links the city centre to the rest of the capital by spanning the Kedayan River.

 The main bus station in the capital is located in Jalan Cator underneath a multi-story car park.
+All public bus are moved to Waterfront due to renovation.
 There are six bus routes servicing Bandar Seri Begawan area; the Central Line, Circle Line, Eastern Line, Southern Line, Western Line and Northern Line.
 Buses operate from 6.30 am until 6.00 pm except for bus No. 1 and 20 for which services extend into the night.
 All bus routes begin and terminate their journey at the main bus terminal.
 Buses heading to other towns in Brunei such as Tutong, Seria and Kuala Belait also depart from the main bus terminal and taxicab.
+There are cross-border buses which depart to Kota Kinabalu, Miri and Pontianak.